wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-defender-for-cloud-apps/includes/5-manage-alerts-microsoft-defender-cloud-apps.md

 Alerts are the entry points to understanding your cloud environment more deeply.
 You might want to create new policies based on what you find.
-For example, you might see an administrator signing in from Greenland, and no one in your organization ever signed in from Greenland before.
+For example, you may see an administrator signing in from Greenland, and no one in your organization ever signed in from Greenland before.
 You can create a policy that automatically suspends an admin account when it's used to sign in from that location.

 ### Monitor alerts